 At the forefront of how I work is the relationship between myself and the person I am working with.
 My Qualification is in Integrative Counselling and this means that I have studied more than one counselling theory.
 I believe this helps me to find the best way of working to fit the individual needs of my client.
 We all know that each of us is very different in many ways so, for me an integral part of how I work is in meeting you as an individual.

-To explore this I ask that you attend an initial assessment session of around 50 minutes where, I hope you will get a sense of whether you feel you will be able work with and grow to trust me, and ultimately that you feel we will work well together because this is important: I will be thinking about this too.
+With the relationship being central to our work, I feel it is important that you, as my client feel that in time, you will be able to trust me and value the space we create together.
+To facilitate this I ask that you attend an initial assessment session of around an hour.
+From this I hope you will get a sense of whether you feel you will be able work with and grow to trust me.
+Ultimately this is so you can get the sense of feeling we will work well together because this is important.
+I will be thinking about this too.

-If we decide to work together I will ask you to take away my contract which shows both my and your expectations, read it through and bring it back to our first session.
-My contract will show that I ask you to commit initially to six sessions which we can review as our relationship develops.
+If we decide to work together I will ask you to take away my contract which shows both my and your expectations, read it through and bring it back to our first session so that we can both sign it.
+My contract will show that I ask you to initially commit to six sessions which we can review as our relationship develops.
 It is also important that you tell me of anything that you are unsure or unhappy about within this agreement so that we can discuss it.
-I am able and have experience of working both in a short and long term way, which is something we will discuss at our initial meetings as how we decide to work will affect how we structure our time together.
-We will also agree the fee as shown on my fees pages

 When it is time for you to end your counselling I will look to structure this time with you as it is, again, important to end in the right way.
-The British Association for Counselling and Psychotherapy, (BACP) advises that endings need to be equivalent to a third of the time that the counselling has taken place.
+The British Association for Counselling and Psychotherapy, (BACP) has advised that endings need to be equivalent to a third of the time that the counselling has taken place.
 However this isn’t always practical so we will look at how much time feels most appropriate to end well and discuss how many sessions we feel is right to do that.